Suing for Emotional Distress

 What Is Emotional Distress?

 Emotional distress is a term used in personal injury law to describe an accident or injury’s psychological impact on an individual.
-It’s not always visible like a broken arm or a bruise, but it’s just as real and can affect your quality of life just as deeply.
-Emotional distress can include feelings of fear, anxiety, depression, humiliation, or trauma that arise after an accident.
-It can even manifest in physical symptoms, such as insomnia, headaches, or stomach issues.
+It’s not always visible, like a broken arm or a bruise, but it’s just as real and can affect your quality of life as deeply.
+It can include feelings of fear, anxiety, depression, humiliation, or trauma that arise after an accident.
+It can manifest in symptoms such as insomnia, headaches, or stomach issues.

 How to Prove Emotional Distress